Right Arrow

 Scenario: While moving fabric rolls, a worker is hit by a swinging arm on an automated loom that wasn’t properly deactivated.

-Root Causes & Impact: Struck-by injuries occur when workers are hit by moving machines, falling bales, or dropped objects.
-These incidents often result from poor communication, inadequate guarding, or failure to control hazardous motion.
-Some have been fatal (Source: OSHA Enforcement Data, 2025).
+Root Causes & Impact: Struck-by injuries occur when workers are hit by moving machines, or dropped objects.
+These incidents often result from poor communication, inadequate guarding, or failure to control hazardous motion, and some can be fatal.

-How video intelligence helps: AI cameras can monitor machine movements and alert when someone enters a restricted zone or when moving parts operate with people nearby.
+How video intelligence helps: Video AI can observe machine movements and alert when someone enters a restricted zone or when moving parts operate with people nearby.
 Footage helps reconstruct incidents for root cause analysis and retraining.

 Crush and Pinch Point Injuries

-Scenario: A team member’s hand gets pinned between a shifting roll and a conveyor while repositioning materials—no one saw it coming until it was too late.
+Scenario: A team member’s hand gets pinned between a shifting roll and a conveyor while repositioning materials—an incident that happened in seconds.

 Root Causes & Impact: Crush injuries are common in manual handling and during machine maintenance.
 Pinch points between rollers, conveyors, or material bales are often poorly marked or guarded.
-Many injuries happen when team members try to clear jams or adjust equipment on the fly (Source: OSHA Injury Summary).
+Many injuries happen when team members try to clear jams or adjust equipment on the fly.

-How video intelligence helps: Video analytics flag unsafe manual handling and detect when workers approach known pinch points.
-Alerts help supervisors intervene before a hand or limb is caught, and video records support ongoing safety improvements.
+How video intelligence helps: Video analytics detect when workers approach known pinch points.
+Alerts help supervisors intervene to reduce the risk of an injury, and video records support ongoing safety reviews.

-Here’s a quick look at how each injury type challenges the workplace, the impact on operations, and how data-driven technology supports prevention:
+Here’s a quick look at how each injury type disrupts the workplace, the impact on operations, and how data-driven technology supports mitigation:

 Amputations